MaksimDmitriev/Git-Setup/README.md

 =========

 This repository has
-  * the Mercurial and Git Android ignore files,
+  * the Mercurial and Git ignore files for Android projects,
   * a Mercurial ignore file for an Android Studio wrapper project with modules (it's hard to have a Git project with submodules that are constantly modified.
 So Git submodules are not used).

 The `setup` script